QUOTES-Reaction to Myanmar's execution of four democracy activists | Law-Order

 MYANMAR PRO-DEMOCRACY ACTIVISTS THEINNY OO "He (Kyaw Min Yu, better known as Jimmy) fought for the country...I'm sorry for the loss of our comrade.
 The fascists do things the fascist way.
 We will continue our fight for democracy."

 KHIN ZAW WIN, DIRECTOR OF TAMPADIPA INSTITUTE, A MYANMAR THINK TANK "First of all it means there is no turning back.
-There were no executions for 30 years and we thought death sentence may be permanently abolished.
+There were no executions for 30 years and we thought the death sentence may be permanently abolished.
 This turns back the clock.
-Country going back into dark ages."
+A country going back into dark ages."

 ELAINE PEARSON, ACTING ASIA DIRECTOR AT HUMAN RIGHTS WATCH "The Myanmar junta's execution of four men was an act of utter cruelty.
 These executions...followed grossly unjust and politically motivated military trials.
 The junta's barbarity and callous disregard for human life aims to chill the anti-coup protest movement.
 European Union member states, the United States, and other governments should show the junta that there will be a reckoning for its crimes."